imamovicdze/Friends-functionality/README.md

 When you create database, you should change your parameters in: `.env` file.

-After that run command:
+Now run command:

 `php artisan key:generate` and

- `php artisan migrate` to create tables
+`php artisan migrate` to create tables.

+Run `php artisan db:seed --class=UserSeeder` to populate table

 Now you run command: